mSm1th/terraform_testing/README.md

 }
 ```

 However I have also copied code that already has a provider block nested within it, and I have added that to my `main.tf` file.
-If I run a validate command, this is clear.
+If I run a validate command, this is clear:

 ```
 $ terraform validate